action, recordname, TTL, recordtype, rdata, comment, user-defined field name=value, user-defined field name n=value,...

 rdata string must be enclosed in “quotation marks”.
 Values that

-contain string must be enclosed in ““doubled”” quotation
+contain string must be enclosed in ““double”” quotation

 |TXT||Specify the text string for the text